 Easicult Combi is a two-medium dipslide.
 TTC agar allows almost all aerobic bacteria to grow, while Rose Bengal agar supports the growth of yeasts and moulds.
 Easicult Combi is intended for simultaneous estimation of total bacterial counts, yeasts and moulds.

-Easicult M contains malt agar where the growth of bacteria is inhibited.
+Hygicult Y&F (Easicult M) contains malt agar where the growth of bacteria is inhibited.
 The medium supports the growth of yeasts and moulds.
-Easicult M is intended for monitoring fungal contaminations.
+Hygicult Y&F (Easicult M) is intended for monitoring fungal contaminations.

 Easicult TTC contains TTC agar that allows almost all aerobic bacteria to grow.
 It is intended for estimation of total bacterial counts.